arashadbm/Query-Extensions_Win_Xamarin/README.md

 The library uses attributes and reflection to generate query string.

 Later I'll add an example here also a CodeGenerator which generate these classes for your from url.

+#Model Generator

+This WPF project generates Strongly Typed properties from query url, All you need to to do is to copy the url and press generate.

+It will try to detect types, you can disable this feature by unchecking 'Detect Type' checkbox.

+To use this project, you will need visual studio (Mine 2015 community).